 Likewise, a good customer support agent.
 Who is, in fact, hampered by the fact that he cannot get a ‘read’ on his customer, on account of not being face to face with them.
 When your voice is all that you have to take you forward with your exchange, it helps to smile.
 Sounds a bit weird, understandably, but your smile can carry through your voice.
 When your customer listens to you or is reading what you are typing, it really helps if you lighten up and respond with a smile.

 When you smile, you automatically loosen up.
 You relax and your interactions take on a much more chilled tone.
-You find yourself in a better frame of mind to empathise and offer assistance.
+You find yourself in a better frame of mind to empathize and offer assistance.

 So next time, try answering your call with a smile.
 And see how it turns out!

-Well they are on their way out.
-Rigid, scripted responses are out; personalised service, tailored to suit the customer is in.
+Well, they are on their way out.
+Rigid, scripted responses are out; personalized service, tailored to suit the customer is in.

 “Would you like some fries with that?”